Glossary

 Ecosystem

-A dynamic complex of plant, animal and micro-organism communities and their non-living environment interacting as a functional unit (Convention on Biological Diversity, 1992).
+A dynamic complex of plant, animal and micro-organism communities and their non-living environment interacting as a functional unit.

 Ecosystem Integrity

 The ability of an ecosystem to support and maintain ecological processes and a diverse community of organisms.
-It is measured as the degree to which a diverse community of native organisms is maintained, and is used as a proxy for ecological resilience, intended as the capacity of an ecosystem to adapt in the face of stressors, while maintaining the functions of interest (Ocean Health Index, 2018).
+It is measured as the degree to which a diverse community of native organisms is maintained, and is used as a proxy for ecological resilience, intended as the capacity of an ecosystem to adapt in the face of stressors, while maintaining the functions of interest.

 Ecosystem Services

 The benefits people obtain from ecosystems.
-According to the original formulation of the Millennium Ecosystem Assessment, ecosystem services were divided into supporting, regulating, provisioning and cultural.
+According to the original formulation of the Millennium Ecosystem Assessment (MEA, 2005), ecosystem services are divided into supporting, regulating, provisioning, and cultural.
+While supporting services are elementary from an ecological perspective, CICES, a more recent accounting framework recognises only the latter three categories to avoid double counting.

 Extinction

-A population, species or more inclusive taxonomic group has gone extinct when all its individuals have died.
-A species may go extinct locally (population extinction), regionally (e.g., extinction of all populations in a country, continent or ocean) or globally.
+Extinction is the death of all members of a species of plants, animals, or other organisms.
+A species has gone extinct when all its individuals have died.
+A species may go extinct locally (population extinction) or globally (species extinction).
 Populations or species reduced to such low numbers that they are no longer of economic or functional importance may be said to have gone economically or functionally extinct, respectively.
-Species extinctions are typically not documented immediately: for example, the IUCN Red List categories and criteria require there to be no reasonable doubt that all individuals have died, before a species is formally listed as Extinct (see IUCN Red List, 2012b).
+Species extinctions are typically not documented immediately; the authoritative IUCN Red List categories and criteria require there to be no reasonable doubt that all individuals have died before a species is formally listed as Extinct.

 Natural Capital

-Resources (e.g., plants, animals, air, water, soils, minerals) that combine to yield a flow of benefits to people (UNDP, 2016b).
-Within the IPBES conceptual framework, it is part of the “nature” category, representing an economic-utilitarian perspective on nature, specifically those aspects of nature that people use (or anticipate to use) as source of NCP.
+Resources (e.g., plants, animals, air, water, soils, minerals, etc.) that combine to yield a flow of benefits (i.e., ecosystem services) to people.
+Within the IPBES conceptual framework, it represents an economic-utilitarian perspective on nature, specifically those aspects of nature that people use (or anticipate using) as a source of nature’s contributions to people (NCP).

 Nature-based Solutions (NbS)

-The European Commission defines Nature-based solutions (NbS) as: “Solutions that are inspired and supported by nature, which are cost-effective, simultaneously provide environmental, social and economic benefits and help build resilience.
-Such solutions bring more, and more diverse, nature and natural features and processes into cities, landscapes and seascapes, through locally adapted, resource-efficient and systemic interventions”.
+Actions inspired and supported by nature, which are cost-effective, simultaneously provide environmental, social and economic benefits and help build resilience.
+Such solutions bring more, and more diverse, nature and natural features and processes into cities, landscapes and seascapes, through locally adapted, resource-efficient and systemic interventions.
 Nature-based solutions must therefore benefit biodiversity and support the delivery of a range of ecosystem services.
-(EU Nature-based Solutions: 2022)
+(EU)

-UNEA resolution 5/5 defines nature-based solutions as “actions to protect, conserve, restore, sustainably use and manage natural or modified terrestrial, freshwater, coastal and marine ecosystems which address social, economic and environmental challenges effectively and adaptively, while simultaneously providing human well-being, ecosystem services, resilience and biodiversity benefits”.
-The definition goes further to highlight a number of criteria and considerations for the application of NbS, including social and environmental safeguards.
-(EU Nature-based Solutions: 2022)
+Actions to protect, conserve, restore, sustainably use and manage natural or modified terrestrial, freshwater, coastal and marine ecosystems which address social, economic and environmental challenges effectively and adaptively, while simultaneously providing human well-being, ecosystem services, resilience and biodiversity benefits.
+(UNEA)

 Transformative change

-Patterns [of biodiversity degradation]are entrenched in societal values and behaviours, and can only be tackled via transformative change: i.e., fundamental, system-wide reorganisation across technological, economic and social factors, including paradigms, goals and values.
-(EU policies addressing indirect drivers of biodiversity loss.)
+Patterns of biodiversity degradation are entrenched in societal values and behaviours and can only be tackled via transformative change: i.e., fundamental, system-wide reorganisation across technological, economic and social factors, including paradigms, goals and values.

 Current State & Trends